 Not looking to buy new sunglasses?

-Peep is still worth a peruse since they offer a reglazing (for changed prescriptions) and refurbishing service.
+Peep is still worth one for their reglazing (for changed prescriptions) and refurbishing service.

 Through their Peep Polish restoration service, they’ll remove scratches and wear marks from any brand of sunglasses or prescription glasses.